toddbelloseattlecolleges/AD430Fall2016/UI.md

 - [ ]	Captions > language , text size , white/black
 - [ ]	About > app version, send feedback, help(Q&A) and developer info

-###4 push notifications:

-####New Video Request for interpreter
+####View Request Page - This is for translators.
+- [ ] Clicking location or physical notification takes user to this page
+- [ ] Shows HOH profile pic
+- [ ] Shows HOH user name
+- [ ] Shows Type of request: Physical/Video
+- [ ] If location request, then shows location
+- [ ] If video request, then does NOT show location
+- [ ] Shows request subject (medical, confidential, educational, et cetera)
+- [ ] Shows request details.
+Limited to 150 chars.
-- [ ] Notification has accept and deny buttons
+- [ ] Page has accept and deny buttons
-- [ ] Notification has icon from app
-- [ ] Notification has text so user knows it a video request for interpretation
+- [ ] If video request, then clicking ACCEPT takes user to video chat with HOH user
-- [ ] Clicking accept starts app and takes user to video chat with HOH user
+- [ ] If physical request, then clicking ACCEPT takes user to video chat with HOH user
-- [ ] Clicking accept also notifies HOH user that interpreter is ready for video
+- [ ] Click ACCEPT also notifies HOH users that request is accepted
-- [ ] Clicking deny dismisses the notification and HOH user is notified of rejection?
+- [ ] Clicking DENY dismisses the notification and HOH user is notified of rejection?

+###3 push notifications:

+####Request for translation notification
+- [ ] notification has icon for app
+- [ ] When translator gets a physical or video request, then they get this request notification
+- [ ] Notification has short text that tells translator they have a pending request.
+- [ ] Clicking notification starts app and takes translator to View Request page for the request.

 ####Video request accepted for Hard of Hearing user
 - [ ] notification has icon for app
 - [ ] notification lets user know that interpreter is ready for video
 - [ ] Clicking notification takes user to video chat
 - [ ] Dismissing notification?

-####New Physical Request for interpreter
-- [ ] Notification has accept and deny buttons
-- [ ] Notification has icon from app
-- [ ] Notification has text so user knows it a physical request for interpretation
-- [ ] Clicking accept starts app and takes user to map with location?
-- [ ] Clicking accept also notifies HOH user that someone is on the way
-- [ ] Clicking deny dismisses the notification and HOH user is notified of rejection?

 ####Physical Interpreter on the way (no buttons necessary
 - [ ] Notification has icon for app